acuvity/mcp-servers-registry/mcp-server-graphlit/README.md

 ```
 Ingests posts from Reddit subreddit into Graphlit knowledge base.
     Accepts a subreddit name and an optional read limit for the number of posts to ingest.
     Executes asynchronously, creates Reddit feed, and returns the feed identifier.
+Optionally creates a recurring feed that checks for new content every 15 minutes when 'recurring' is set to true.
 ```

 **Parameter**: